 Since I left teaching in January, I have been contacted by a number of fellow teachers congratulating me on my courage to leave and explaining how, although they love teaching, the environment, the work life balance and unrealistic expectations is making them dread going to work every day and they too wish they could leave.
 The conversations often go the same way, with me discussing my choices and encouraging them to follow their dreams if they can but more often than not I am met with teachers telling me they have no idea what else they could do.
 They trained to teach and that’s all they know so how would they get another job, especially one that matches their teaching wage.
-What most teachers seem to forget is that they have multiple skills, many of them transferable to a number of roles and so this post is for any teacher or ex teacher who is thinking about leaving the profession but is unsure where to look for work.
+What most teachers seem to forget is that they have multiple skills, many of them transferable to a number of roles and so this post is a round up of potential jobs for ex-teachers or teachers looking to make the change.

 Like me you could start a blog and write about what your passions, interests or hobbies, a number of companies will even pay you to include them in your work, although this may take time.
 You can however pitch to magazines and companies about articles you could write for them in your area of expertise or about teaching in general.

 There are a number of online educational sites available for students, parents and teachers and someone has to write their material, so why not you.
 The majority of these companies pride themselves on working with teachers so send them an email and introduce yourself.
 Over the past two months I have been writing educational quizzes in my subject area.

 Printed educational resources